shanelong04/shanelong04.github.io/_gallery/2-Under-student-life.md

 </p>

 <center>
-Attending the 29th Vietnam International Medical and Pharmaceutical Exhibition with my class
+Attending the 29th Vietnam International Medical and Pharmaceutical Exhibition with my Class
 </center>
 ---